Price: DHS/FEMA funded

 DHS/FEMA-Funded NTED Course Catalog #PER-326

-This 16-hour course is designed for mid-management and supervisory level personnel with emergency response planning and management responsibilities representing jurisdictions such as states, counties, or cities, including public service agencies, fire service, law enforcement, emergency medical service, emergency planning, public health, hazardous materials response, or the private industry.
-Participants should have responsibility for the management or security of either facilities or jurisdictions in which highway or rail surface transportation systems are present.
+Target Audience – Participants should be management level personnel representing jurisdictions such as states, counties, or cities including public services agencies, fire services, law enforcement, emergency medical services, emergency planning, public health, hazardous materials response, or the private industry.